peridio/docs/src/docs/reference/binary-parts.md

 # Binary Parts

-Binary parts are used to facilitate multipart uploads to Peridio.
+Binary parts track the chunks of a multipart upload to Peridio.